The Tide Is Turning: The Wall – Live in Berlin version

 Waters performed "The Tide Is Turning" with Joni Mitchell, Cyndi Lauper, Bryan Adams, Van Morrison with the Band and Paul Carrack and the Rundfunk Orchestra & Choir in the 1990 concert, The Wall – Live in Berlin.
 It served as the closing number of Waters' famous 1990 performance of The Wall in Berlin, replacing "Outside the Wall", which is the closing track on The Wall and all of its subsequent tours.
 Although not shown on the track list of the album, "Outside the Wall" is affixed to the end of "The Tide Is Turning."

+Reception

+David Quantick of NME described the song as, "turning a major world event- ie the Berlin Wall coming down- into a minor one.
+Van Morrison is on this record somewhere, but I'm not as brave as him and I can only hope this record crawls into the bargain bin and rots."